-Mekong Memories: Time for reflection

-There’s a new way to cruise the Mekong – but it’s the ancient wonders that make this part of the world so entrancing.
+Indochine II Sails the Mekong River: Cruise Ship Review

-Amid the rafts, boats, ferries and sampans on the Mekong, there is a gleaming new ship.
+Amid the rafts, boats, ferries and sampans on the Mekong river, there is a gleaming new ship.
 Launched in September, Indochine II is all tasteful elegance.
-From the swimming pool on the sun deck to the massage room three floors below, the 62-passenger vessel has the feel of a modern European boutique hotel – though her gleaming balcony doors reflect lush tropical riverbanks and golden oriental sunsets.
+From the swimming pool on the sun deck to the massage room three floors below, the 62-passenger vessel has the feel of a modern European boutique hotel.
+Her gleaming balcony doors reflect lush tropical riverbanks and golden oriental sunsets.

-Owned like her older and smaller sister Indochine I by French company CroisiEurope, Indochine II glides between Siem Reap in Cambodia and Ho Chi Minh City in Vietnam (Croisi being the only cruise line to sail into the former Saigon).
+Owned like her older and smaller sister Indochine I by French company CroisiEurope.
+Indochine II glides between Siem Reap in Cambodia and Ho Chi Minh City in Vietnam.
+CroisiEurope being the only cruise line to sail into the former Saigon.
 Along the way guests can take in ancient temples, the Tonlé Sap lake and the Cambodian capital Phnom Penh.

-The 32 crew, mainly Cambodian, are smart, polite and efficient, silently clearing away dishes and bringing new ones as a cosmopolitan collection of guests make new friendships over the linen-draped tables.
+The 32 crew, are smart, polite and efficient, silently clearing away dishes and bringing new ones as a cosmopolitan collection of guests make new friendships over the linen-draped tables.
 Breakfast and lunch are buffet-style, while dinner is a sharing experience, with excellent set meals showcasing the local cuisine.

 British passengers are made to feel at home, with onboard announcements and tours in both French and English.
 Although most passengers are from France, you’ll also hear German and Spanish voices, while the English-speaking contingent is swollen by Americans and Australians.

-Note: Editor’s Note: This post was originally published in December 2017 and has been updated for accuracy and comprehensiveness.